- 03 Oct 2024

 My organization is currently using AI features in Airtable, how can I turn off AI in workspaces where we are storing ePHI?

-Your organization’s admins can learn more about disabling AI in specific workspaces in the “Block AI integrations” section of this support article.
+Your organization’s admins can learn more about managing AI settings in admin panel here.